 where xxx.xxx.xxx.xxx Public IP address of this machine.

-- In order to save the information, press Ctrl + X, then Enter.
+To save the information, press Ctrl + X, then Y, and Enter.

-- In the “Host” field”, enter the IP of your VM
+- In the field Host, enter the VM IP address

 sudo passwd username